AngeloEspinozaV/u3_exam_Espinoza_Angelo/README.txt

 Therefore, the resolution put in PositionSensor attribute was 0.003848, the noise part was left in 0.

-DISTANCE SENSOR (VCNL4040):
+DISTANCE SENSOR:

 The distance sensors contain a shape of a cube of dimension 0.01 x 0.01 x 0.01.
-In the lookupTable attribute basing on the datasheet, the sensor to reproduce is a proximity sensor that operates with a range from 0mm to 200mm, therefore in the lookupTable the the values put were: x = 0, y = 0, z = 0.
+In the lookupTable attribute basing on the datasheet, the sensor to reproduce is a proximity sensor that operates with a range from 0mm to 400mm, therefore in the lookupTable the the values put were: x = 0, y = 0, z = 0.
 The datasheet also states that the resolution of the sensor is of 8-bit, for instance using the formula given in class:

 				resolution = 2^(bit) - 1
-Giving as result resolution = 65535 which will be put together with the maximum distance that the sensor can read (0.2m).
+Giving as result resolution = 255 which will be put together with the maximum distance that the sensor can read (0.4m).

 				x = 0     y = 0     z = 0
 				x = 0.05  y = 0     z = 0